devexps/go-examples/k8s/README.md

 ## Docker Compose

-We can modify the `type` value inside the `remote.yaml` in each of the services, then re-dockerize them.
+We can modify the `type` value inside the `remote.yaml` file in each of the services, then re-dockerize them.

 ```yaml
 config: